 Winter Feeding Program

 Each volunteer keeps Kapsa informed of how many animals they are feeding in a particular area, and Kapsa gives them an allowance of dog or cat food accordingly.
 This not only keeps the animals from going hungry but also stops many of them migrating to the centre of Kalkan in search of food in and around the few restaurants that remain open all year.
-Also, dogs that are fed are less likely to become aggressive – hungry dogs, on the other hand, naturally become more competitive and otherwise docile dogs may turn vicious in their pursuit of food.
+Also, dogs that are well fed are less likely to become aggressive.
+Hungry dogs, on the other hand, naturally become more competitive and otherwise docile dogs may turn vicious in their pursuit of food.

-Each year the programme starts again – a feeder will register with Kapsa and they will provide the tag numbers of dogs they are now feeding and photos of the cats.
+Each year the programme starts again around early November.
+A feeder will register with Kapsa and they will provide the tag numbers of dogs they are now feeding and photos of the cats.
 If a dog is untagged it may have lost its tag over the years but we have a registration system so we will check that the dog has been neutered and identify it.
-If unneutered we will spring into action to resolve that with a trip to the vets.
+If not neutered, we will spring into action to resolve that with a trip to the vets.

-We have a feeder who has takes food for the harbour dogs, these dogs can find things particularly hard and we dont want to hear that they have become disruptive because of hunger, they are used to lots of attention and a good source of exciting food.
+We have a feeder who takes food for the harbour dogs, these dogs can find things particularly hard.
+It would not be good to hear that they have become disruptive because of hunger, they are used to lots of attention and a good source of exciting food.

 Some people are incredibly generous, feeding animals alongside their own and do not ask for or want food.

 How Can You Help With the Winter Feeding Program?

 We are always seeking more volunteers, especially in areas of Kalkan not yet covered.
 In this way we can ensure that all the animals are fed.
 If anyone knows where there are cats or dogs that may need feeding please contact us.